alex-petrenko/sample-factory/docs/get-started/huggingface.md

-# 🤗 HuggingFace Hub Integration
+# 🤗 Hugging Face Hub Integration

-Sample Factory has integrations with 🤗 HuggingFace Hub to push models with evaluation results and training metrics to the hub.
+Sample Factory has integrations with 🤗 Hugging Face Hub to push models with evaluation results and training metrics to the hub.

 ### Setting Up

-The HuggingFace Hub requires `git lfs` to download model files.
+The Hugging Face Hub requires `git lfs` to download model files.

 ```
 sudo apt install git-lfs
 git lfs install
 ```

-To upload files to the HuggingFace Hub, you need to [sign up](https://huggingface.co/join) and log in to your HuggingFace account with:
+To upload files to the Hugging Face Hub, you need to [sign up](https://huggingface.co/join) and log in to your Hugging Face account with:

 ```
 huggingface-cli login